praveenst/couch/src/main/java/praveenst/couchbase/README.md

 Description
 ===========

-Document loading tool:   This tool inserts Json documents into couchbase using couchbase Java sdk based on an user given document size and count.
+Document loading tool:
+ * This tool inserts Json documents into couchbase using couchbase Java sdk based on an user given document size and count.
-The tool uses any fixed schema.
-It can uses couchbase batch APIs to be faster and efficient for document inserts that is 10 or more.
+ * The tool uses any fixed schema documented in `Schema` section below.
+ * It can uses couchbase batch APIs to be faster and efficient for document inserts that is 10 or more.
-The interface may be create n number of documents with distinct keys e.g. key1, key2 …, and arbitrary values.
+ * The interface may be create n number of documents with distinct keys e.g. key1, key2 …, and arbitrary values.
-Looking at Couchbase UI (localhost:8091) on the Bucket tab you should see the ops per second be non-zero.
+ * Looking at Couchbase UI (localhost:8091) on the Bucket tab you see the ops per second be non-zero.

 Requirements